SmMarx/Labour-cycle-economy/README.md

 An estimation of Marx's labour-cycle foundation is described below;

-L -> P(Lp+Mp) ...
+L ...
+P(Lp+Mp) ...
 U' -> D : V ~ Uc ...
 L*

 Where L is the labourer entering production with their capacity to work.
 Production (P) occurs when living labour (Lp) is applied to the means of production (Mp).
 This yields a total social product (U'), embodying all value created.
 Before individual distribution, society deducts a portion (D) for the replacement of means, expansion, social services and ecological regeneration.
 What remains is distributed to labourers via a differential voucher (V), reflecting contribution and need.
 The voucher mediates access to consumption goods (~ Uc), which the labourer consumes, reproducing their labour power for the next cycle (L*).
 The cycle restarts, but the labourer may be more skilled, more rested, or aged.
 The asterisk is open.

-While the cycle covers the logic applied throughout Marx's theoretical writing, it should not particularly be taken as gospel.
+Please note that this is an estimation of how Marx might have described the labour-cycle.
+His suggestions for how socialism would look was based on observations of the capital-producing cycle, and he refrained from theorising about the next stages of economy as he was aware that his word was desisive.

 -----